suxgri/my-10-hours-snake-game/README.md

 i have never been into games and the only time i spent on them was while reading the book Eloquent Javascript ch.16 A Platform Game.

 -Added kyboard events functionality (snippet copied and pasted from https://kivy.org/doc/stable/api-kivy.core.window.html)

+-added a square representing the area where the snake is allowed to move